Brinton Lykes: Awards

-Lykes has received a variety of awards for her work including the APA International Humanitarian Award of the American Psychological Association and the Ignacio Martín-Baró Lifetime Peace Practitioner Award of the APA Society for the Study of Peace, Conflict and Violence.
+Lykes has received a variety of awards for her work including the APA International Humanitarian Award of the American Psychological Association, the Seymour B. Sarason Award for Community Research and Action the Florence L. Denmark and Mary E. Reuder Award for Outstanding International Contributions to the Psychology of Women and Gender and the Ignacio Martín-Baró Lifetime Peace Practitioner Award of the APA Society for the Study of Peace, Conflict and Violence.
+She was also awarded a Doctor of Humane Letters (Honoria causa) by Lewis & Clark College in 2005.